Basis of Viberzi Lawsuit

 Sphincter of Oddi Spasm

 The second reported death caused by Viberzi was due to sphincter of Oddi spasms.
 Again, this patient also experienced severe abdominal pain and vomiting shortly after taking their first dose of Viberzi.
+Patients with a known history of sphincter of Oddi spasm were excluded from all Viberzi trials.
+This was based on prior data demonstrating that patients experiencing sphincter of Oddi spasm are sensitive to opioids and can have a higher incidence of abdominal pain and pancreatitis after exposure to opioid-containing medications.

 FDA Action Regarding Viberzi